juanantonio284/simple_bash/README.md

 * `my_shell_scripts` contains:
     - `remember`, a "notepad" script
     - `remindme`, a script to read the notes made with `remember`
+    - `template_simple_file_opener`, a script to open commonly used files with a single command on the terminal

 ## Single files